Timothy Woods

 - Katy Lee, Chef

 Between the six units that Traeger has to offer, your options include 575, 650, 780, 850, 885, and 1300.
-They also have a portable grill which is 176 square inches.
+They also have a portable grill, which is 176 square inches.

 Rec Tec has a similar system, including the cooking capacity next to the grill's name.

 They offer nine different units, including 340, 380, 450, 490, 700, 1250, 2400, and 2500.
-It’s good to keep in mind that the sizes listed also include the second upper cooking rack and sometimes a third.
+It’s good to remember that the sizes listed also include the second upper cooking rack and sometimes a third.

 Rec Tec Vs. Traeger: Tie